Federal Motor Carrier Safety Administration (FMCSA), DOT.

 J. U.S. Vehicles: The total number of the motor carrier's power units approved for long-haul transportation in the United States beyond the border commercial zones.

-K. Passed Verification 5 Elements (Yes/No): A Mexico-domiciled motor carrier will not be granted provisional operating authority if FMCSA cannot verify all of the following five mandatory elements.
+K. Passed Verification 5 Elements (Yes/No): A Mexico-domiciled motor carrier will not be granted provisional operating authority if FMCSA cannot Start Printed Page 73767verify all of the following five mandatory elements.
 FMCSA must:

 a.
 Verify a controlled substances and alcohol testing program consistent with 49 CFR part 40.